italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 This section describes the PID and (Q)EAAs issuance flow with an high level of security.
 The relevant entities and interfaces involved in the issuance flow are:

     - *Wallet Provider*: The entity responsible for releasing an EUDI Wallet Solution.
-It also issues Wallet Instance Attestations to its Wallet Instances through an Attestation Service.
-The Wallet Attestation certifies the genuinity and authenticity of the Wallet Instance and its compliance with a Trust Framework in compliance to the security and privacy requirements.
+The Wallet Provider issues the Wallet Instance Attestations to its Wallet Instances through an Attestation Service.
+The Wallet Attestation certifies the genuinity and authenticity of the Wallet Instance and its compliance with a trust framework in compliance to the security and privacy requirements.
-    - *Wallet Solution*: Entire product and service owned by a Wallet Provider, offered to all the Users of that solution.
-The Wallet Solution is certified as EUDI-compliant by a Conformity Assessment Body (CAB).
+    - *Wallet Solution*: Entire product and service owned by a Wallet Provider, offered to all the Users and certified as EUDI-compliant by a Conformity Assessment Body (CAB).
     - *Wallet Instance*: Instance of a Wallet Solution, installed on the User device.
-It provides interfaces for User interaction with the Wallet Provider, Relying Parties, PID, and (Q)EAA Providers.
+The Wallet Instance provides graphical interfaces for User interaction with Relying Parties, PID, (Q)EAA Providers and the Wallet Provider.
     - *PID Provider*: The entity that issues the eIDAS Person Identification Data (PID).
 It is composed of:

-        - OpenID4VCI Component: based on the “OpenID for Verifiable Credential Issuance” specification  `[OIDC4VCI.
-Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ to release PID credentials.
+        - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification  ` [OIDC4VCI.
+Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ to release the PID.
-        - National eID Relying Party (OpenID Connect or SAML2): It represents the component to authenticate the User with the national Digital Identity Providers.
+        - National eID Relying Party (OpenID Connect Core 1.0 or SAML2): It represents the component to authenticate the User with the national Digital Identity Providers.
-        - National Identity Provider: It represents preexisting identity systems based on SAML2 or OpenID Connect, already in production in each Member State (for Italy SPID and CIE id authentication schemed notified eIDAS with *LoA* **High**, see `SPID/CIE OpenID Connect Specifications <https://italia.github.io/spid-cie-oidc-docs/en/>`_).
+        - National Identity Provider: It represents preexisting identity systems based on SAML2 or OpenID Connect Core 1.0, already in production in each Member State (eg: the Italian SPID and CIE id schemes notified eIDAS with *LoA* **High**, see `SPID/CIE OpenID Connect Specifications <https://italia.github.io/spid-cie-oidc-docs/en/>`_).

     - *(Q)EAA Provider*: It represents the Issuer of (Q)EAAs.
 It is composed of:

-      - OpenID4VCI Component: based on the “OpenID for Verifiable Credential Issuance” specification  `[OIDC4VCI.
-Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_ to release (Q)EAAs.
+      - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification ` to release (Q)EAAs.
-      - Relying Party: It represents the component to authenticate the User with the PID.
-The (Q)EAA Provider acts as a Verifier and it sends a presentation request to the Wallet Instance according to [`OpenID4VP`_].
-The Wallet Instance MUST have a valid PID obtained prior to starting a transaction with the (Q)EAA Provider.
+      - Relying Party: Component to authenticate the User with the PID.
+The (Q)EAA Provider acts as a Verifier by sending a presentation request to the Wallet Instance, according to [`OpenID4VP`_].
+The Wallet Instance MUST have a valid PID, obtained in a previous time, to get authenticated with the (Q)EAA Provider.

 High-Level PID flow